azatugurlu/azatugurlu/README.md

 - 👋 Hi, I’m @azatugurlu
 - 👀 I’m interested in Mobile and Web Development
-- 🌱 I’m currently learning Compose
+- 🌱 I’m currently learning Compose and Swift UI
 - 📫 How to reach me: azatugurlu@gmail.com

 <!---